f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

   :align: center
   :scale: 100%

 You can highlight the file, and then click the **Export** button.
-You wil then be prompted to enter the details for a remote HTTPS server so that the file can be copied out of the chassis partition:
+You will then be prompted to enter the details for a remote HTTPS server so that the file can be copied out of the chassis partition:

 .. image:: images/velos_f5os_configuration_backup_and_restore/image7.png
   :align: center